jakobzhao/geog595/readme.md

 **Practical exercise:** You need to get familiar with the practical exercise instruction before the class meeting in order to better reflect upon the theoretical concepts.
 We will walk through each practical exercise in class, and you will submit the deliverables to GitHub several days before the class meeting (you will have two weeks for your Week 3&4’s exercise deliverable). **As a requirement, you need to submit two lab deliverables.
 One is Lab 1, and the other is a lab of your interest.**

 **Participation in seminar discussion:** Complete all assigned readings and get familiar with the practical exercise instructions before class meetings, and participating in critical discussions of those readings.
-You can also join the class slack (https://geog595digita-vtb3180.slack.com/) for virtual dicussions.
+You can also join the class slack (https://geog595digita-vtb3180.slack.com/) for virtual discussions.

 **Thinkpiece:** Your weekly think pieces should be at least 350 words in length and should engage critically with **2 or more of the week’s readings**.
 There is no right or wrong way to write a think piece and you should feel free to experiment, but ensure that you are citing your sources and that your piece is clear and free of any typos.
 Below are some additional suggestions/guiding thoughts to help shape your piece.